Lulu's Islands

-Lulu's Islands (Les Mistigris, originally Lulu la Peste) is an animated series for children that premiered on 5 October 2009, on the TFOU block of France's TF1 network.
+Lulu's Islands (Les Mistigris, originally Lulu la Peste) is an animated children's series that premiered on 5 October 2009, on the TFOU block of France's TF1 network.
 It is produced by Interactive Project 4 You (IP4U) of Valenciennes and Patoon-Animation of Paris.
 The show uses cutout animation for its style, and is targeted to young viewers.

 Synopsis

 Animals of various species live happily on an untouched archipelago called the Wonderlees.
 One day, everything changes when a kitten named Lulu meets the first human ever to land on their shores: Peppy (or Pépin), a young shipwreck survivor turned castaway.